Fast Nonblocking Persistence for Concurrent Data Structures: Correctness

 \begin{proof} Given Theorem~\ref{theorem:wait-free-advance}, the only additional loop introduced by nbMontage is the automatic retry that occurs inside \lincas\ when the epoch has advanced.
-While this loop precludes wait freedom, we can (with a bit of effort---see App.~\ref{app:progress}) arrange to advance the epoch from $e$ to $e+1$ only if some update operation has linearized in epoch $e-1$ or $e$ (line~\ref{code:increment-epoch-condition} of Fig.~\ref{fig:pseudo}).
+While this loop precludes wait freedom, we can \iffullver (with a bit of effort---see App.~\ref{app:progress}) \else (with a bit of effort---see App.\ C in \href{https://arxiv.org/abs/2105.09508}{Full Version}) \fi arrange to advance the epoch from $e$ to $e+1$ only if some update operation has linearized in epoch $e-1$ or $e$ (line~\ref{code:increment-epoch-condition} in Fig.~\ref{fig:pseudo}).
 This suffices to preserve lock freedom.
 As a corollary, a data structure that is obstruction free remains so when persisted with nbMontage. \end{proof}